YijingZhou33/BTAA_County_Map/README.md

 **<a href='https://github.com/topojson/topojson'>TopoJSON</a>** is an extension of GeoJSON storing geometry information more efficiently.
 Here are some main differences:

-1. If features sharing the same border, TopoJSON will eliminate the redundancy and only display the boundary once.
+1. If features share the same border, TopoJSON will eliminate the redundancy and only display the boundary once.
 2. Implementing ***arc***, shared line segment, to compress geometry properties and
 3. Quantizing delta-encoding for integer coordinates